alicegu2009/shell-operator/BINDING_VALIDATING.md

                              A path to a server private key for ValidatingWebhook.
 Can be set with $VALIDATING_WEBHOOK_SERVER_KEY.
 --validating-webhook-ca="/validating-certs/ca.crt"
                              A path to a ca bundle for ValidatingWebhook.
 Can be set with $VALIDATING_WEBHOOK_CA.
---validating-webhook-client-ca=VALIDATING-WEBHOOK-CLIENT-CA ...
-                             A path to a server certificate for ValidatingWebhook.
-Can be set with $VALIDATING_WEBHOOK_CLIENT_CA.
 --validating-webhook-service-name=VALIDATING-WEBHOOK-SERVICE-NAME ...
                              A name of a service in front of a shell-operator.
 Can be set with $VALIDATING_WEBHOOK_SERVICE_NAME.
 ```